cyrilou242/mockseries/website/docs/intro.md

 </div>

 Now it's your turn !
-Go to the next page to understand the two type of interactions between components.
+Go to the next page to explore interactions between components.
 Go directly to the [API Reference](./API%20Reference/mockseries/main) to checkout the available types of trends, seasonalities and noises.